sjdirect/abotx/README.md

 * Avoid getting blocked by sites (AutoThrottling)
 * Automatically tune speed/concurrency (AutoTuning)

-AbotX has both free and paid features.
-See licensing info at the bottom of this page for more information.
+AbotX use to be a commercial product but is now FREE!
+Use the AbotX.Lic file in the root of this repository.

 ## Technical Details
 * Version 2.x targets .NET Standard 2.0 (compatible with .NET framework 4.6.1+ or .NET Core 2+)